 I combine practices of painting, print, photography and video with archival and geographical research, to investigate overlooked structures in natural and man-made environments.
 I am fascinated by the passage of time and the ephemeral nature of the physical world.
 Architecture and geometry also inspire me, and my work navigates between the fleeting and the fixed.

-Curiosity has anchored my work in the studio.
-I trained as a printmaker but found I was more interested in exploring variations on a theme than in printing editions.
+I trained as a printmaker, but found I was more interested in exploring variations on a theme than in printing editions.
 Setting out to print an edition of twenty, I would end up with twenty unique images.
-Although I didn’t become a printmaker in a traditional sense, layering – of ideas, images and media – still lies at the heart of my process.
+I didn’t become a printmaker in any traditional sense, but layering – of ideas, images and media – still lies at the heart of my process.

-American and British artist Anne Krinsky lives in Oakland, California.
-She works with paint, print, photography and video and has created installations in response to archived collections in the UK, the US and India.
+American / British artist Anne Krinsky works with paint, print, photography and video.
+She has created installations in response to archived collections in the UK, the US and India.
 Her US solo shows include The Art Complex Museum in Duxbury, Massachusetts; Andrea Marquit Fine Arts, Boston; Soprafina Gallery, Boston; and a 10-year retrospective at the Trustman Gallery at Simmons College, Boston.

 She exhibited her project From Absorb to Zoom: An Alphabet of Actions in the Women’s Art Library, at Goldsmiths University of London in 2015.
 Her Tide Line Thames project investigated the river and its architecture between high and low tide lines, for London’s Totally Thames in 2016 and in 2017.
 Tide Line Thames culminated with a video installation in the Brunel Museum Thames Tunnel Shaft and with Tropical Thames, a digital print installation in Crossrail Place Roof Garden, commissioned by Canary Wharf Arts.